 How high should my trucks be?

 When we talk about the height of a truck, we mean the distance between the baseplate and hanger.
 Or, to put it more simply, how far away are your wheels from your deck?

 With skateboard trucks, there are three different heights: Low - 50 to 53 millimetre wheels, Mid - 53 to 56 millimetre wheels and High for bigger wheels.

 Low trucks are the most stable.
-For street and park skating, this is particularly important.
-A risk is the threat of the deck and wheels touching.
+This is particularly important for street and park skating A risk is the threat of the deck and wheels touching.
 This is called wheel bite when this happens, the board will stop abruptly- buying smaller wheels will reduce the risk.
-Low trucks can be used with riser pads, for bigger wheels.
+Low trucks can be used with riser pads, for slightly bigger wheels.

-Mid trucks are the most versatile.
+Mid trucks are the most versatile option.
 You have some of the stability of lower trucks but can use larger wheels for better handling on rough surfaces.
 Mid trucks are can also be used with riser pads for use with larger wheels.

 High trucks give you the best pop, due to the bigger distance between to the ground.
 If you need some help with your ollies, go higher.
 With these trucks, you can use bigger wheels without the risk of wheel bite.